trbs/bucky/README.rst

 The result of this function should be a list of strings that represent part of the Graphite metric name.
-For instance, if a converter returned `["foo", "bar"]`, the final metric name will end up as: "$prefix.$hostname.foo.bar.$postfix".
+For instance, if a converter returned `["foo", "bar"]`, the final metric name will end up as: `$prefix.$hostname.foo.bar.$postfix`.

 Collectors also have a notion of priority in order to resolve conflicts.
-This is mere a property on the callable named "PRIORITY" and larger priorities are preferred.
+This is merely a property on the callable named "PRIORITY" and larger priorities are preferred.
 I don't imagine this will need to be used very often, but its there just in case.